Seeker3005/My-run-on-the-Sample-based-Krylov-quantum-diagonalization-of-a-fermionic-lattice-model-tutorial/README.md

 # My-run-on-the-Sample-based-Krylov-quantum-diagonalization-of-a-fermionic-lattice-model-tutorial
 This is my run of the "Sample-based Krylov quantum diagonalization of a fermionic lattice model" tutorial provided by IBM Quantum Platform Tutorials.
+I mostly kept the notebook unchanged.
+In sample-based-krylov-quantum-diagonalization.html, you can see the outputs I obtained when running the code.

 What I learned:
 1) How to use Sample-based Quantum Diagonalization (SQD) to estimate the ground state energy of a fermionic lattice model.